Get help today 888-685-5770 or sign up for 24/7 text support.

 Help for alcohol addiction is easy to find, but it is not always easy to ask for.
 Overcoming an addiction to or a dependency on alcohol can be a long and sometimes frustrating process, but if you’ve made the decision to stop drinking you’ve crossed the most important hurdle in your recovery.

 If you’re ready to get help with alcohol addiction, visit the AA website to find a support group near you.
-There are also many secular programs that may help you achieve or maintain recovery.
+There are also alternatives to AA that may help you achieve or maintain recovery.

-However, if you or a loved one need detox support or addiction treatment, you may benefit from attending treatment at a dedicated rehab facility.
-American Addiction Centers (AAC) operates treatment facilities nationwide, with navigators standing by 24/7 to help you get admitted into treatment.
-Our addiction helpline may also be able to help connect you with rehabs near you.
-To speak to an admissions navigator, call .
+If you or a loved one need detox support or addiction treatment, you may benefit from attending treatment at a dedicated rehab facility.
+American Addiction Centers (AAC) operates treatment facilities nationwide, with admissions navigators standing by 24/7 to help you get admitted into treatment.
+To speak with an admissions navigator, call .

 Next: Step 6